ksu-cs-textbooks/cc310/content/05-recursion/06-fibonacci-example.md

 As shown in our original call tree below, using the `FIBOPT` function, none of the function calls in red will be made at all.
 While the function calls in yellow will be made, they will simply return a precomputed value from the `FA` array.
 Notice that for `N = 6`, we save 14 of the original 25 function calls required for the `FIB` function, or a $56\%$ savings.
 As `N` increases, the savings grow even more.

 ![Fibonacci Tree Recursion with Memoization](/images/6/6.8.fib2.png)

+{{% notice note "Memoization in Python" %}}

+Memoization in Python can also be done using [dictionaries](https://www.codecademy.com/resources/docs/python/memoization) or the [functools.cache](https://docs.python.org/3/library/functools.html#functools.cache) method decorator.

+{{% /notice %}}